Computer Cluster Policy

 - The intent of the combined units (nodes) is to operate as a cluster for a minimum of four years (the current useful life of a computer).

 - The budget authority and in the case of a sponsored budget, the PI (Principal Investigator), accepts responsibility for meeting the cluster criteria.
-To show this, the purchaser (with the approval of the budget authority or PI) needs to include a comment in the comment section of the PAS purchase requisition or eProcurement order stating:
+To show this, the purchaser (with the approval of the budget authority or PI) needs to include a comment in the comment section of the eProcurement order stating:

 - For a non-sponsored budget - "This purchase meets the criteria of the University's cluster policy."